Your time at Imperial College Business School

 What do you enjoy most about your current work and what are the main challenges that you face?

 Our main challenge is addressing the burgeoning issue of climate change and the consequential impacts of coastal erosion and coastal flooding with limited resources.
 However, this has driven us to become more innovative in the way we pursue and undertake projects, such as the introduction of unmanned aerial vehicles (UAV) for coastal monitoring.
 This is a particular favourite of mine, being a UAV pilot myself.
-I am proud to have championed for and been given the opportunity to realize the benefits of UAV technology within my wider organisation.
+I am proud to have championed for and been given the opportunity to realise the benefits of UAV technology within my wider organisation.

 In what way is remaining connected to your alumni network important to you?